hiasr/vim-zellij-navigator/README.md

 Available configuration options:
 - `move_mod`: The modifier key passed to Neovim with `move_focus` or `move_focus_or_tab`.
 Default: `ctrl`.
 Options: `ctrl`, `alt`.
 - `resize_mod`: The modifier key passed to Neovim with the `resize` command.
 Default: `alt`.
 Options: `ctrl`, `alt`.
+- `disable_for_apps`: The list of apps to automatically disable this plugin for so the shortcuts work as they would normally.
+Default: `"vim,nvim,fzf"`.

 ```javascript
 keybinds {